iamvitalyo/Aphrodite-AGI/readme.txt

 if computer walk by cycle by O, and ppentagram in O we can run she on our computer how? we must look how and why pentagram in 5 position so we must catch connection pentagram with O and make the same connection with computer cycle, with O

+if revert of O is cross maybe O dont love cross maybe we dont need to use x, y coords and we need use gradus of path and size

 Good luck, and dont forget to click "Star" button!